Subject | Course | Title | |

 |||

-Description An introduction to the field of cultural anthropology, a study of diverse living peoples throughout the world.
-In addition, the course introduces cultural anthropology as a subfield of anthropology that studies contemporary societies.
+Description This course provides an introduction to the field of cultural anthropology, a study of diverse living peoples throughout the world and to the methods used by anthropologists.
+It introduces the concept of culture as a framework for understanding similarities and differences in human societies.
+In addition, the course introduces cultural anthropology as a sub-field of anthropology, a holistic field that studies both cultural and physical diversity in past and contemporary societies.

 USOE Course Alignment: